Mystixor/BotW-Save-Editor/README.md

 # How to use:
 1. Download the Console 1.1 or newer version.
 2. Drag your "\[game_data/caption/option\].sav" onto "Simple Save Editor.exe" and let it work for a moment.
+3. Then drag all save files in the same directory how the GUI.
 3. Open the GUI and edit what you want.
-4. Click on the Save Button.
+4. Click on the Save button.
 5. Save and drag the JSON onto the EXE again.
 6. Have fun with the newly created save file!